How Does a Radiator Work? | Parts of Radiator | Coolant In The Radiator

 Components of a Radiator:

-The core is the main section defined by a large metal section consisting of rows of narrow metal wings.
 This is where a hot coolant flowing through the engine releases its heat and where the radiator cools it for its next trip around the heat-exchange circuit.

-The pressure cap seals the cooling system and ensures that it remains under pressure.
 This pressure is necessary to operate the radiator efficiently because it prevents the coolant from boiling and overflowing.
 The outlet and inlet tanks cool the radiator directly after being circulated through the engine.

-These tanks manage the liquid when it is very hot.
-Another primary component of the radiator is the coolant itself.
 Even though it is not a mechanized part, it is the critical component that conducts heat from the engine and allows the radiator to do its job.

 Frequently Asked Questions (FAQ)